-Formerly owned by American Smelting & Refining Company LLC ("ASARCO"), the Page Mine operated from 1916-1917 and from 1926 to 1969, closing because of a devastating fire and following that, was never re-opened due to the closure of the area because of the Superfund.
+Formerly owned by American Smelting & Refining Company LLC ("ASARCO"), the Page Mine operated from 1916-1917 and from 1926 to 1969, closing because of a devastating fire and following that, was never reopened due to the closure of the area because of the Superfund.
 Prior environmental issues have now been resolved and the area is once again open for exploration and mining.

-Significant in-situ historical resources have been defined and are as follows:
+Significant in-situ historical resources at the bottom of the mine have been defined and are as follows: